Climate change: Green hydrogen plan for Flotta oil terminal

 'Progressively transformed'

-Julien Pouget, the senior vice president of renewables at TotalEnergies, described it as an "exciting plan".

-James Stockan, the leader of Orkney Islands Council, said Flotta was an "ideal location" for green hydrogen production as it is "surrounded by the best wind resource in Europe", and lies close to major shipping routes
+Orkney Islands Council leader James Stockan said Flotta was an "ideal location" for green hydrogen production as it was "surrounded by the best wind resource in Europe", and lay close to major shipping routes

-José Luis Muñoz, chief executive officer of Repsol Sinopec, said: "The Flotta terminal has been in operation since 1976 and has made a significant contribution to Orkney's economy and communities for more than 40 years.
+Repsol Sinopec chief executive José Luis Muñoz said: "The Flotta terminal has been in operation since 1976 and has made a significant contribution to Orkney's economy and communities for more than 40 years.

 "We fully support our industry's transition to clean, green energy and a secure future for skilled oil and gas workers in Scotland and across the UK.